-3046833 8.
-Certification
+8. Certification

-Under the Pensions Act 2004, I am required to certify that the Technical Provisions have been calculated in accordance with the legislation, and my certificate is attached as Appendix 8.
+Under the Pensions Act 2004, I am required to certify that the technical provisions have been calculated in accordance with the legislation, and my certificate is attached as Appendix 10.

-I am also required to certify that payment of contributions at the agreed rates can be expected to lead to the Scheme having sufficient assets to cover its Technical Provisions by the end of the recovery period.
+I am also required to certify that the schedule of contributions is consistent with the statement of funding principles and that payment of contributions at the agreed rates can be expected to lead to the Scheme having sufficient assets to cover its technical provisions by the end of the recovery period.